MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-Let's save the code and go back to the terminal to restart the server.
+Let's save the code, and go back to the terminal to restart the server.

 ```shell
 make server